numcommand/num/README.md

       Quartile 4, a.k.a. maximum.

   * difference, diff:
       The difference between each number and the next number.
-(TODO)

-Filters:
+TODO.

+Transforms:

   * sort:
       Sort the items in ascending order.

   * unique:
       Keep unique values; omit the rest.
-(TODO)
+TODO.

+Maps:

+  * round, integer:
+      Convert each number to the nearest integer.
+      Examples: 1.65 round => 2. -1.65 round-off => -2.

-  * truncate:
+  * round-off, truncate:
+      Convert each number to an integer by taking off the fractional part.
+      Examples: 1.65 round-off => 1. -1.65 round-off => -1.

+  * round-up, ceiling:
-      Convert each decimal to an integer by truncation.
-(TODO)
+      Convert each number to an integer by rounding up.

-  * round, nearest-integer, n-int:
+      Example: 1.65 round-up => 2; -1.65 round-up => -1.

+  * round-down, floor:
-      Convert each decimal to an integer by rounding to the nearest integer.
-(TODO)
+      Convert each number to an integer by rounding down.
+      Examples: 1.65 floor => 1. -1.65 floor => -2.

   * absolute-value, abs:
-      Convert any negative number to its absolute value i.e. positive number.
-(TODO)
+      Convert each number to its absolute value i.e. make it positive.

 Queries that return TRUE (1) or FALSE (0):